Random Splitting of Fluid Models: Positive Lyapunov Exponents

 \subsection{Preliminary results for splittings of Lorenz and Euler}

-The conservative Lorenz-96 equations \eqref{eq:lorenz} and Galerkin approximated Euler equations \eqref{eq:galerkin} conserve Euclidean norm on $\mathbb{R}^n$.
+The conservative Lorenz-96 equations \eqref{eq:lorenz} and Galerkin approximated Euler equations \eqref{eq:galerkin} conserve Euclidean norm on \aa{$\mathbb{R}^{2n}$ (for the latter, this is a consequence of $C_{jk} + C_{k\ell} + C_{\ell j} = 0$ for $j+k+\ell = 0$)}.
 So too do all the splitting vector fields in $\mathcal{V}_{Lorenz}$ and $\mathcal{V}_{Euler}$.
 Thus in both random splitting models the dynamics are confined to spheres centered at the origin with the same radius as the initial data.
-Note not all splittings are guaranteed to have this property; we chose the splittings $\mathcal{V}_{Lorenz}$ and $\mathcal{V}_{Euler}$ in part because they conserve the Euclidean norm, as do the original dynamics.
+Not all splittings are guaranteed to have this property; we chose the splittings $\mathcal{V}_{Lorenz}$ and $\mathcal{V}_{Euler}$ in part because they conserve the Euclidean norm, as do the original dynamics.

 By the above discussion the $\mathcal{V}_{Lorenz}$-orbit of any point $x$ satisfies

 While a similar statement holds for Euler, more can be said in this case.
 Indeed, in addition to the Euclidean norm which corresponds to enstrophy in Galerkin approximated Euler, \eref{e:eulerfull} conserves a second quantity corresponding to the energy of the original fluid system.
 In the variable $q=(a,b)$, the energy is given by $E(a,b)=\sum_{k \in \mathbb{Z}^2} \tfrac{|a_k|^2 + |b_k|^2}{|k|^2}$.
 Direct calculation shows $E(a,b)$ is also conserved by every splitting vector field in $\mathcal{V}_{Euler}$ \cite{Agazzi}.
 Thus the $\mathcal{V}_{Euler}$-orbit of any $q=(a,b)$ satisfies